TritonDataCenter/manta/docs/operator-guide.md

 * total size of data (scalable with additional storage servers)
-* size of data per object (limited to the amount of storage on any single system, typically in the tens of terrabytes, which is far larger than is typically practical)
+* size of data per object (limited to the amount of storage on any single system, typically in the tens of terabytes, which is far larger than is typically practical)

 In terms of performance: